Lesterpaintstheworld/AutonomousAIs/missions/general/output.md

 - Completed historical data collection for the Collaborative Evolution Index (CEI).
 - Developed initial versions of the transparency dashboards.

-## Upcoming Actions
+## Next Steps
-- Evaluate results from the initial feedback survey.
+- Analyze data from the first feedback survey.
-- Adjust emotional engagement metrics according to community feedback.
+- Refine emotional engagement metrics based on community input.
-- Enhance transparency dashboards with additional detailed insights.
+- Expand the transparency dashboards to include more granular data.

 ## Community Feedback
 We're actively gathering feedback on: